-In 2010, CCWCD and the Poudre Learning Center (PLC) decided to revitalize the WWP by investing in the drilling of three water well test sites at the PLC in Greeley.
-These wells helped respark the importance of why we need to teach students and teachers about groundwater and its importance as a natural resource.
+In 2010, the Central Colorado Water Conservancy District (CCWCD) and the Poudre Learning Center (PLC) embarked on a mission to revitalize the Well Watch Program (WWP).
+They did so by drilling three water well test sites at the PLC in Greeley, reigniting the importance of teaching students and educators about groundwater as a valuable natural resource.